Oil Spill Response

 For more information on the NCP, click here.

-Area Contingency Plans - One Gulf Plan
+Area Contingency Plans

 The plans describe response strategies for targeted areas, thereby providing an essential layer of preparation for oil spills.
 A committee guides each plan’s development and revisions.
 The committees are composed of representatives from industry, environmental groups, and planners from federal, state, and local government.
 The committees meet regularly to update oil spill response plans, identify sensitive resources, and develop site-specific response strategies.
 In Louisiana, the committees are co-chaired by LOSCO and the USCG.